-Wild parrots fly for several miles a day, foraging for food, seeking shelter, and looking for warmer climates.
+Wild parrots fly for up to 30 miles a day, foraging for food, seeking shelter, and looking for warmer climates.
 Of course, parrots are ideally equipped for flying long distances.

 Many parrots live and fly in large flocks, seeking safety and protection from predators in larger numbers.
 However, parrots rarely fly at night, resting high up in trees.

 How Does A Parrot Fly?

 Parrots can fly because of their complex feathers, including primaries and the secondaries.

 The primary feathers are large and located on the outer side of the wings.
 They move forward and backward in a figure of eight pattern, acting as a propellor to thrust the parrot along.

 Parrots have around 10 primary feathers on each wing.
 If they’re damaged or plucked, parrots can’t fly.

 The secondaries are the wing’s inner feathers.
 As the parrot’s body is pulled through the air, these feathers produce lift.

 As described by Science Learn, even if some of the secondary feathers are removed, birds can still fly.
 However, they’ll lose an element of coordination and control.

 A parrot’s tail feathers steer and balance the parrot while it’s in flight.
 Also, they allow parrots to twist, turn, and act as a brake when it’s ready to stop.

 The Royal Society explains that birds can use various flight modes, from a passive flight without wing strokes (such as gliding) to active flight, which involves flapping wings.